 Overnight Parking and Safe Parking Programs

 SVdP operates the Overnight Parking Program and two Safe Parking Programs for those sheltered in their vehicles.
-These programs operate from 5:00 pm to 7:00 am.

 Youth and Family Services